sadi2003q/Inngest-Chat-Application/readme.md

 ## Features

 - **Real-time AI Chat:** Engage in dynamic conversations with the Google Gemini Pro model.
+- **Chat-Context:** Keep track of previous messages to answer the next.
+Memory implementation.
 - **Reliable Job Orchestration:** Uses Inngest to manage and ensure the reliable execution of AI response generation.
 - **Modern Frontend:** Built with React, Vite, and TypeScript for a fast and type-safe development experience.
 - **Responsive Design:** Styled with Tailwind CSS and Material UI for a great look on all devices.